wrightgabriel0220/chocobot/share/doc/yt_dlp/README.txt

     ~~aria2c~~).
 You can use
     --compat-options no-external-downloader-progress to get the
     downloader output as-is
+-   yt-dlp versions between 2021.09.01 and 2023.01.02 applies
+    --match-filter to nested playlists.
+This was an unintentional side-effect of 8f18ac and is fixed in d7b460.
+Use --compat-options playlist-match-filter to revert this

 For ease of use, a few more compat options are available:

 -   --compat-options all: Use all compat options (Do NOT use)
--   --compat-options youtube-dl: Same as --compat-options all,-multistreams
+-   --compat-options youtube-dl: Same as --compat-options all,-multistreams,-playlist-match-filter
--   --compat-options youtube-dlc: Same as --compat-options all,-no-live-chat,-no-youtube-channel-redirect
+-   --compat-options youtube-dlc: Same as --compat-options all,-no-live-chat,-no-youtube-channel-redirect,-playlist-match-filter
 -   --compat-options 2021: Same as
     --compat-options 2022,no-certifi,filename-sanitization,no-youtube-prefer-utc-upload-date
 -   --compat-options 2022: Same as
+    --compat-options playlist-match-filter,no-external-downloader-progress.
-    --compat-options no-external-downloader-progress.
-Use this to enable
-    all future compat options
+    Use this to enable all future compat options

 INSTALLATION

 [Windows] [Unix] [MacOS] [PyPi] [Source Tarball] [Other variants] [All versions]

-You can install yt-dlp using the binaries, PIP or one using a third-party package manager.
+You can install yt-dlp using the binaries, pip or one using a third-party package manager.
 See the wiki for detailed instructions

 UPDATE

 You can use yt-dlp -U to update if you are using the release binaries

-If you installed with PIP, simply re-run the same command that was used to install the program
+If you installed with pip, simply re-run the same command that was used to install the program

 For other third-party package managers, see the wiki or refer their